-- (a) Courts should work closely with the district U.S. marshal and the judicial security inspector responsible for courthouse security in developing a policy regarding devices in the courthouse.
-Court security committees, which may include federal defenders and the panel attorney district representative, are well suited to this task and should take the lead in policy development. - (b) In developing the court's policy, courts should consider, and seek to clearly define, as appropriate: - (1) The devices to which the policy applies, including cellular and smartphones, tablets, laptops, and wireless accessories (such as smartwatches, fitness trackers, earpieces, etc.) and digital or other types of video cameras or audio recorders.

-- (2) To whom the policy will apply and how it applies to various types of persons entering the courthouse and courtrooms.
-Some courts distinguish among the following groups in their policies, while others apply the same policy to all persons: - (A) court personnel, law enforcement personnel, and tenants of the building (often given full access for any device); - (B) attorneys, public defenders, assistant U.S. attorneys, CJA panel attorneys and their staffs, pro se litigants, and parties to the case; - (C) general public; - (D) members of the working media; and - (E) jurors. - (3) The times, locations, or proceedings at which the devices may be used (e.g., in the courtroom versus a media room or separate courtroom with live feed, during court session versus only during recess or before or after proceedings, to record ceremonial events, such as naturalizations and swearing in of new judges). - (4) Whether the same policy should apply in every division and courthouse of the district or circuit, or whether different provisions should apply to different courthouses. - (5) Whether the court should provide awareness training or other methods to inform persons entering the courthouse of the risks and benefits of bringing the device into the courthouse or courtroom that support the court's policy. - (6) The court administration implications of banning the entry of certain devices, including the following: - (A) The impact on the workload of court security officers. - (B) The extent of the delay in entry to the building that may result. - (C) The need for and feasibility of providing storage facilities in the courthouse for these devices and the process for taking custody of and returning devices to building entrants and dealing with any complaints of damage or liability issues relating to the devices that may arise.
+- (f) Adopting a Court Policy on Devices - (1) Courts should work closely with the district U.S. marshal and the judicial security inspector responsible for courthouse security in developing a policy regarding devices in the courthouse.
+Court security committees, which may include federal defenders and the panel attorney district representative, are well suited to this task and should take the lead in policy development. - (2) In developing the court's policy, courts should consider, and seek to clearly define, as appropriate: - (A) The devices to which the policy applies, including cellular and smart phones, tablets, laptops, and wireless accessories (such as smartwatches, fitness trackers, earpieces, etc.) and digital or other types of video cameras or audio recorders. - (B) To whom the policy will apply and how it applies to various types of persons entering the courthouse and courtrooms.
+Some courts distinguish among the following groups in their policies, while others apply the same policy to all persons: - (1) Court personnel, law enforcement personnel, and tenants of the building (often given full access for any device); - (2) Attorneys, public defenders, assistant U.S. attorneys, CJA panel attorneys and their staffs, pro se litigants, and parties to the case; - (3) General public; - (4) Members of the working media; and - (5) Jurors. - (C) The times, locations, or proceedings at which the devices may be used (e.g., in the courtroom versus a media room or separate courtroom with live feed, during court session versus only during recess or before or after proceedings, to record ceremonial events, such as naturalizations and swearing in of new judges). - (D) Whether the same policy should apply in every division and courthouse of the district or circuit, or whether different provisions should apply to different courthouses.

-- (D) If no storage facilities for these devices can be provided, the manner of dealing with entrants who cannot store the device in their nearby cars or offices because neither of these options is available to them. - (c) Whatever policy is adopted, there should be ample notice provided. - (1) Signs should be conspicuously posted outside the courthouse and at the security posts. - (2) The policy should be featured prominently on the court's website and in notices provided to attorneys and jurors. - (3) The court security officers should be apprised of both the letter and spirit of the policy by the United States Marshals Service judicial security inspector, who is the contracting officer's technical representative for the court security officer program and integral to implementing this program.
+- (E) Whether the court should provide awareness training or other methods to inform persons entering the courthouse of the risks and benefits of bringing the device into the courthouse or courtroom that support the court's policy. - (F) The court administration implications of banning the entry of certain devices, including the following: - (1) The impact on the workload of court security officers. - (2) The extent of the delay in entry to the building that may result. - (3) The need for and feasibility of providing storage facilities in the courthouse for these devices and the process for taking custody of and returning devices to building entrants and dealing with any complaints of damage or liability issues relating to the devices that may arise. - (4) If no storage facilities for these devices can be provided, the manner of dealing with entrants who cannot store the device in their nearby cars or offices because neither of these options is available to them. - (2) Whatever policy is adopted, there should be ample notice provided. - (A) Signs should be conspicuously posted outside the courthouse and at the security posts. - (B) The policy should be featured prominently on the court's website and in notices provided to attorneys and jurors. - (C) The court security officers should be apprised of both the letter and spirit of the policy by the United States Marshals Service judicial security inspector, who is the contracting officer's technical representative for the court security officer program and integral to implementing this program.
 The court security officers are contract employees, and should only receive their working procedures from their supervisors, who receive them from the Judicial Security Inspector.